 The Fund invests in foreign companies (mainly in U.S. dollars) and is subject to currency risk.
-The Fund does not hedge its currency risk exposure.
 However, the proportion of foreign investments is monitored daily.
-Certain mutual fund units also indirectly expose the Fund to currency risk.
+Certain investment fund units also indirectly expose the Fund to currency risk.

-June 30, 2023 (In thousands of Canadian dollars, except per unit amounts) (Unaudited)
+June 30, 2022 (In thousands of Canadian dollars, except per unit amounts) (Unaudited)